 Deployment of simulation games or business games can reinforce the link between attitudes and behaviors by making behavior visible for participants and offer them the opportunity to give and receive feedback about concrete behavior.
 A condition is that the counselor provides a ‘safe’ environment.
 In a safe environment, participants will be better motivated to learn from—and with each other.

-Well-designed, flexible, relevant and realistic simulation games facilitated by experienced professional, demonstrably work well in the above mentioned process of learning.
+Well-designed, flexible, relevant and realistic simulation games facilitated by experienced professionals, demonstrably work well in the above-mentioned process of learning.
 When sufficient time is allowed for the session, participants will have the opportunity to reflect on their own behavior, suggest improvements and implement their decisions in multiple game cycles.
 This increases awareness of behavioral patterns.
 The application of competency metrics links competence measurements with insight into behavior shown in the simulation game.

 Each participant specifies before the simulation game their own level of competence through a self-assessment (white paper: Competence Assessment in Hands-on Programs for ITIL® and PRINCE2®).
 During the simulation game participants will face the consequences of current behavior.
 This is reflected upon in group settings.
 The confrontation while playing and reflecting results in retrospective adjustment of views on one’s own behavior.
 The gap between actual and assumed then often becomes narrower.